NASA-IMPACT/COSMOS/inference/results_processing.md

 - By using the DumpUrl and the associated promotion code, we can piggy back on the DeltaUrl determination processes to handle delta generation

 Cons
-- You have to re-pull from dev in order to classify
+- You have to re-scrape the collection in order to classify
 - Promotion has to wait on inference server processing (this is also a pro, as Emily will never see until the processing is done)

 ### Dedicated Process